RSGInc/Battery-System/README.md

 ## To load the firmware into the device
 1. To start, open the Firmware folder and download the .uf2 file.
 2. Plug in the battery board while pressing the white button
-3. You should see a drive appear in your file explorer
+3. You should see a drive called RPI-RP2 appear in your file explorer
 4. Drag and drop the firmware file to this drive

 ## To load the software onto the device